 Rollo is a lovable Newfoundland dog who appears in this 19th-century children’s book series.
 He is a friend to the protagonist, Rollo, and accompanies him on various adventures, showcasing the breed’s friendly and gentle temperament.

 Although not a purebred Newfoundland, Bob is a sheepdog with Newfoundland ancestry in this classic tale of rivalry and heroism.
 The story highlights the intelligence, loyalty, and working ability of dogs with Newfoundland heritage.

 These literary examples not only reflect the Newfoundland’s popularity throughout history but also highlight the breed’s inherent qualities, such as loyalty, strength, and gentleness, which continue to endear them to dog lovers today.

 With such a sweet personality, bear-handsome good looks, and literary fame, what’s the drawback to owning a Newfoundland yourself?
 Well, for a lot of people, the biggest problem is the cost.

 Other drawbacks?
-Newfoundland dogs are one of the heaviest shedding breeds around.
+Newfoundland dogs are a giant breed and one of the heaviest shedding breeds around.
 They are “champion droolers” and due to their size, they obviously take up quite a bit of space.
 Not exactly ideal for apartment living.
 Also, expect to buy a lot more dog food than you would for a normal dog…Newfoundlands eat a lot of food.

 With all of this in mind, Newfoundlands are still a delightful breed of dog that you might easily misidentify when out for a forest stroll.
 What are your experiences with Newfies?
 Any words of advice on everyone’s favorite bear dog?